Shocking Snapchat Video Shows Bloody Body in Dublin Murder Trial

-Jurors have been shown a Snapchat video allegedly depicting the bloodied body of Mahamud Ilyas, during the trial of two men accused of his murder.
+Jurors have been shown a grim Snapchat video allegedly capturing the bloodied body of Mahamud Ilyas, as two men stand trial for his murder.

-The Central Criminal Court heard today that the Snapchat footage, which was recorded shortly after the alleged attack, appears to show Mr. Ilyas lying severely injured and bleeding on the ground.
-The jury was instructed to view the footage carefully as part of the prosecution’s evidence.
+The Central Criminal Court heard that the Snapchat video was recorded shortly after the alleged attack.
+It shows Mr Ilyas lying severely injured and bleeding on the ground.
+The jury was urged to scrutinise the footage closely as key evidence.

-Mahamud Ilyas, a young man from Dublin, was found dead in December 2022, sparking a significant Garda investigation.
-The case drew public attention due to the violent nature of the attack and the circulation of disturbing images online.
+Mahamud Ilyas, a young Dublin man, was found dead in December 2022, triggering a major Garda investigation.
+The violent nature of the attack and the spread of disturbing images online grabbed public attention.

-The trial before the Central Criminal Court is expected to last several weeks.
-Jurors will hear from forensic experts, mobile phone analysts, and eyewitnesses before reaching a verdict.
+The trial at the Central Criminal Court is expected to last several weeks.
+Jurors will hear from forensic experts, mobile phone analysts, and witnesses before delivering a verdict.

-Judge Tara Burns reminded the jury to remain impartial, consider all evidence carefully, and avoid external influences such as social media commentary related to the trial.
+Judge Tara Burns warned the jury to stay impartial, consider all evidence carefully, and avoid outside influences such as social media related to the trial.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.